SydneyBioX/BIDCell/README.md

 ## Segmentation architectures:
-The default is UNet3+ https://arxiv.org/abs/2004.08790, and we have found it to perform well across different technologies and tissue types
+The default is UNet3+ https://arxiv.org/abs/2004.08790, and we have found it to perform well across different technologies and tissue types.
 To use a different architecture, select from a list of popular backbones or define your own:
   - Set `model_params.name` in the .yaml file with an encoder from https://segmentation-modelspytorch.readthedocs.io/en/latest/index.html
   - Or, modify `SegmentationModel` class in [`model.py`](bidcell/model/model/model.py)